Robert Richard Randall

-Robert Richard Randall was a noted sea captain in life, and, after his death in New York City on June 5, 1801, an important philanthropist, caring for thousands of retired seafarers.
+Robert Richard Randall was a sea captain in life, and, after his death in New York City on June 5, 1801, an important philanthropist, caring for thousands of retired seafarers.

 Life

 Captain Robert Richard Randall was born in New Jersey in 1750.

 Randall's father, Captain Tom Randall, emigrated from Scotland in the 1740s, and was a privateer who amassed an extremely large estate.
 He was a member of the Committee of 51 which enforced the boycott of British goods up to the American Revolution.
 He was also a shareholder in the Tontine Coffee House, was one of the original 12 members of the New York Chamber of Commerce, and served as Vice Counsel to China.
 Captain Randall served as coxswain for the boat that carried George Washington from Elizabethtown, New Jersey to Lower Manhattan for his first inauguration.
 After Captain Tom retired from sailing, he set up a merchant shop on Hanover Street, while his son took over his fleet.
 He died in 1797 and is buried in the graveyard at Trinity Church Cemetery.

 Randall served as a privateer during the American Revolution.

 In 1771 Randall, as a young man, joined the Marine Society of New York, a relief society for vessel operators, and their widow and orphans.
 His work with this charitable organization served to inspire him to dedicate his wealth to supporting needy sailors.

 After his father's death, five years before Captain Robert himself died at the age of 51, Robert Randall used some of the money from his inheritance to purchase the former Elliot estate in the then-rural Greenwich Village for a sum of 5,000 pounds.
 The new Randall estate was 24 acres, and covered the area between today's Fourth and Fifth Streets and Waverly Place and Ninth Street.